 - Los Tachos and other hot spring areas near Domuyo Volcano – Neuquén.
 In several areas south-west from Domuyo are located intensely boiling springs.
 Some of the springs are perpetual spouters and there are rumours about some geysers as well.

 - Nahuelito in Nahual Huapi Lake – Río Negro.
 A purported lake monster living in the enormous Nahual Huapi Lake.
 Stories tell that this animal is similar to a plesiosaur, 4.5 – 6 m long.
-The first stories about the animal have been recorded in late 19th century.
+The first stories about the animal have been recorded in the late 19th century.

 - Payún Matru hematite crystals – Mendoza.
 A site, where can be found amazing hematite pseudomorphs after magnetite – black, shiny crystals.